-The turnaround time for DigMyPics’ scanning services varies depending on the number of photographs you have.
-For fewer than 400 photos, expect to have your order back in under six days.
-If you have more than 2,401 photographs to scan, though, it may take 15 or more business days to process and return your order.
+In terms of turnaround time, your wait will likely depend on the number of photographs you have.
+For fewer than 400 photos, you can expect to have your order back in under six days, but have more than 2,401 photographs to scan, it may take 15 or more business days to process and return your order.
 That said, if you don’t want to wait, you can pay an additional fee to place a rush on the service - be aware, that you an expect to pay about a 50 percent premium with a minimum amount, though.